bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 -----------------------

 Some instructions use hard-coded input and output registers for some value operands.
-An example is the ``pblendvb`` Intel SSE instruction which takes one of its three value operands in the hard-coded ``%xmm0`` register::
+An example is the ``pblendvb`` x86 SSE instruction which takes one of its three value operands in the hard-coded ``%xmm0`` register::

     XMM0 = FPR[0]